 The collection, storage, transportation, treatment, and disposal of waste will be conducted in a manner that is both safe and environmentally sound.
 Procedures are in place to insure that all laws and regulations are followed and that necessary permits are obtained in conjunction with waste management.

-Waste generated from an oil spill response will be collected and staged at the Prudhoe Bay West Dock facility, and will then be transported to an EPA-approved processing facility where Shell has active Ballot Agreements in place.
-All waste will be handled in accordance with the requirements of the EPA, ADEC, and AOGCC regulations and policy guidelines.
+Wastes generated from an oil spill response will be handled in accordance with federal and state hazardous waste regulations and company policy.
 Most of the waste collected during response operations will be classified as exploration and production exempt waste.